PKim59/ACIT2420_As3P1/Assignment3_part1.md

 sudo vim /var/www/my-site/index.html
 ```

-5. In Vim, paste the following content into the file and then save and quit.
+5. In Vim, enter the following content into the file (index.html) and then save and quit.

 ```html
 <!DOCTYPE html>